HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_17/Exercise_17_09/Exercise_17_09.md

 The high order bits will be set to zero if the user enters less than 8 characters.
 A user input of 1111 will for example set bv to 00001111.

-Should the user enter more than eight characters so will these extra characters be dscarded.
+Should the user enter more than eight characters so will these extra characters be discarded.
 A user input of 10011000111 will for example set bv to 10011000.